Islamic garden: Religious references

 Gardens are mentioned in the Qur'an to represent a vision of paradise.
 It states that believers will dwell in "gardens, beneath which rivers flow" (Qur'an 9:72).
 The Qur'an mentions paradise as containing four rivers: honey, wine, water, and milk; this has led to a common misinterpreted association of the charbagh design's four axial water channels solely with paradise.

 Images of paradise abound in poetry.
 The ancient king Iram, who attempted to rival paradise by building the "Garden of Iram" in his kingdom, captured the imagination of poets in the Islamic world.
 The description of gardens in poetry provides the archetypal garden of paradise.
 Pre-Islamic and Umayyad cultures imagined serene and rich gardens of paradise that provided an oasis in the arid environment in which they often lived.
 A Persian garden, based on the Zoroastrian myth, is a prototype of the garden of water and plants.
 Water is also an essential aspect of this paradise for the righteous.
 The water in the garden represents Kausar, the sacred lake in paradise, and only the righteous deserve to drink.
 Water represents God's benevolence to his people, a necessity for survival.
 Rain and water are also closely associated with God's mercy in the Qur'an.
 Conversely, water can be seen as a punishment from God through floods and other natural disasters.

 The use of a garden as a metaphor is well established in Deccani literature, with an unkempt garden representing a world in disarray and a "garden of love" suggesting fulfilment and harmony.
-The Deccani poem Gulshan-i 'Ishq, written by Nusrati in 1657, describes a succession of natural scenes, culminating in a rose garden that serves as a poetic metaphor for spiritual and romantic union.
+The Deccani poem Gulshan-i 'Ishq ("Rose Garden of Love"), written by Nusrati in 1657, describes a succession of natural scenes, culminating in a rose garden that serves as a poetic metaphor for spiritual and romantic union.

 The four squares of the charbagh refer to the Islamic aspect of universe: that the universe is composed of four different parts.
 The four dividing water channels symbolize the four rivers in paradise.
 The gardener is the earthly reflection of Rizvan, the gardener of Paradise.
 Of the trees in Islamic gardens, "chinar" refers to the Ṭūbā tree that grows in heaven.
 The image of the Tuba tree is also commonly found on the mosaic and mural of Islamic architecture.
 In Zoroastrian myth, Chinar is the holy tree which is brought to Earth from heaven by the prophet Zoroaster.